nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_fetch.rst

              suit-parameter-uri: 'file://{{ app['binary'] }}'
          - suit-directive-fetch:
            - suit-send-record-failure

    #.
-Modify the ``suit-install`` sequence to use an identical URI, (as in the ``suit-payload-fetch``), instead of the integrated one:

-     The SUIT procedure attempts to use all fetch sources registered with :c:func:`suit_dfu_fetch_source_register` until one of them fetches the payload.
-     If no sources are able to fetch the payload, the update process ends with an error.

-     The reference SMP fetch source implementation only recognizes URIs that start with ``file://``.

-   #.
 Modify the ``suit-install`` sequence to use an identical URI, as in the ``suit-payload-fetch``, instead of the integrated one.